lcryp/lcryp/README.md

 * From official [releases](https://download.qt.io/official_releases/qt/).
 * Qt 5.15.6 [`qt-everywhere-opensource-src-5.15.6.zip`](https://download.qt.io/official_releases/qt/5.15/5.15.6/single/qt-everywhere-opensource-src-5.15.6.zip).
 ***Qt 5.15.6 this is the maximum supported version, higher version does not work.***
-* and expand it into a dedicated folder is `C:\qt-everywhere-src-5.15.6`.
+* And expand it into a dedicated folder is `C:\qt-everywhere-src-5.15.6`.

-** 2.Open "x64 Native Tools Command Prompt for VS 2022", and input the following commands or create a bat file:**
+**2. Open "x64 Native Tools Command Prompt for VS 2022", and input the following commands or create a bat file:**
-Create a bat file `C:\qt-everywhere-src-5.15.6\install-qt-everywhere-src-5.15.6.bat`
+Create a bat file `C:\qt-everywhere-src-5.15.6\install-qt-everywhere-src-5.15.6.bat` and execute it.

 ```
 @echo off